 As luck would have it, Dr. M’s interview was to take place on the same day the interim-CEO candidate was visiting the hospital.
 Even the greatest amount of strategery and best laid out plans are sometimes spoiled.
 Dr. M interviewed under the impression she would be joining a staff that included two other FPOBs; however, one of the FPOBs called out “sick” that day and ended up resigning shortly after Dr. M’s interview.

-Working together as a team, the greatest contributing factor to this search’s success, Brian, the Board Chair, and interim CEO were able to alleviate Dr. M’s concerns.
+Working together as a team, the greatest contributing factor to this search’s success, the recruiter, the Board Chair, and interim CEO were able to alleviate Dr. M’s concerns.
 4 months after the interview date Dr. M signed her employment agreement!

 The process of finding, recruiting, offering, and ultimately hiring a physician to fill your vacancy is complex.
 Each step has to be planned, practiced, and…